 How exactly would we celebrate Easter or Passover without a story to tell?
 Would we even celebrate them if there were no story?
 With these thoughts in mind, I would like to turn to some examples of the importance of storytelling and community which I have noticed.
 Continue reading

-If you are interested in strengthening the teaching of New York State and local history in New York’s schools, now is the time to speak up.
+If you have an opinion on whether or not New York State and local history should be taught in our public schools, now is the time to speak up.

 As noted on September 17 here at the online news magazine New York History, the State Education Department has released a draft version of the “New York State Common Core K-8 Social Studies Framework” for review and comment until October 11 [online].
 There is a link there for people to submit comments.
 After revision, the document will go to the Board of Regents for adoption as state education policy.
 Continue reading